Entanglement propagation in thermalization of an isolated quantum system: dynamics of entanglement entropy in thermalization

 We first discuss dynamics of EE in thermalization process \cite{rigol08}.
 In an isolated system, the wave function for the whole system evolves in time as $|\psi(t)\rangle=\sum_n a_n e^{-iE_n t}|n\rangle$, where $E_n$ is the energy eigenvalue for the energy eigenstate $|n\rangle$ and $a_n=\langle n|\psi(0)\rangle$.
 The average of an observable $A$ is given by

-In the relaxation to equilibrium, the off-diagonal terms in Eq.~(\ref{diagonalave}) vanish due to interference and the long-time average thus approaches the diagonal average $\langle A\rangle_{\rm diagonal}=\sum_{n}|a_n|^2 \langle n|A| n\rangle$.
+In the relaxation to equilibrium, the off-diagonal terms in Eq.~(\ref{diagonalave}) vanish due to interference and the long-time average thus approaches the diagonal average $\langle A\rangle_{\rm diagonal}=\sum_{n}|a_n|^2 \langle n|A| n\rangle$, if the eigenvalues $E_n$ are not degenerate.
 The system is considered to be thermalized if the diagonal average is equivalent to the microcanonical average

 Here, $E_0=\langle\psi(0)|H|\psi(0)\rangle$ is the total energy of the initial state and the summation in Eq.~(\ref{microcanonical}) is taken over the states in the energy shell that has the width $2\Delta E$ around $E_0$. $\mathcal N_{E_0,\Delta E}$ is the number of states in the energy shell and we set $\Delta E=0.2$ in the following numerical calculations.